 You can hear the following cover songs wherever you stream music.

-“Nothing Else Matters” from Rock to… Belgian Girls Choir.
+“Nothing Else Matters” from Rock to… Belgian Women’s Choir.

-The Metallica Rock hit “Nothing Else Matters” was given a makeover by Scala, a Belgian girls choir, who turned it into a haunting chant.
-Their cover of Radiohead’s “Creep” has been used in multiple TV shows and movies.
+The Metallica Rock hit “Nothing Else Matters” was given a makeover by Scala & Kolacney Brothers, who turned it into a haunting chant.
+(This song and their cover of Radiohead’s “Creep” have been used in multiple TV shows and movies.)

 “Blue on Black” from Blues/Rock ballad to Mainstream Rock.